Gent8/nova-drift-cheatsheet/README.md

 2. Copy all textures starting with sHex to `base-full/`.

-3. Run `preproc.bat` to remove extra textures.

-4. Generate lower-resolution textures using ImageMagick:
+3. Generate lower-resolution textures using ImageMagick:
 ```
-for %v in (base-full\*.png) do @magick %v -resize 64x64^ base-mini\%~nxv
+for %v in (base-full\*.png) do @magick %v -resize 48x48^ base-mini\%~nxv
 ```

-5. Generate texture atlas and texture CSS using [free web variant of TexturePacker](https://www.codeandweb.com/free-sprite-sheet-packer) (set "Data format" to "CSS", set "Sprite prefix" to "hex").
+4. Generate texture atlas and texture CSS using [free web variant of TexturePacker](https://www.codeandweb.com/free-sprite-sheet-packer) (set "Data format" to "CSS", set "Sprite prefix" to "hex").

-6. Find-replace with regex in generated CSS file:
+5. Find-replace with regex in generated CSS file:
 ```
 -sHex(\w+?)(?:_0)?\b
 ```